piccolo-orm/piccolo/docs/src/piccolo/getting_started/installing_piccolo.rst

     # If using Piccolo with Uvicorn, Uvicorn will set uvloop as
     # default event loop if installed
     pip install 'piccolo[uvloop]'

+    # If you just want Piccolo with all of it's functionality, you might prefer
+    # to use this:
+    pip install 'piccolo[all]'